 The amount of support is often determined by Connecticut's child support guidelines.
 These guidelines provide a formula, which can be used to calculate child support based on the income of both parties.

-In addition, there are circumstances when a child support order will differ from the number arrived at using the Guidelines.
-This is based on specific deviation criteria that may or may no apply to your case.
+In addition, there are circumstances when a child support order will differ from the number arrived at using the guidelines.
+This is based on specific deviation criteria that may or may not apply to your case.

-In order to make sure that you are paying or receiving the correct child support, our Newtown, Connecticut, child support lawyers will investigate the income and finances of each party.
+In order to make sure that you are paying or receiving the correct child support, our attorneys will investigate the income and finances of each party.
 We will collect evidence of income and expenses and, if necessary, we will perform a financial audit to see if the numbers add up.
 We will also determine if deviation criteria apply.

 Alimony can be paid out in a lump sum, in periodic sums for a specific amount of time or in periodic sums for a lifetime.
 Unlike child support, there is no formula for alimony.
 The court has the discretion to determine the amount and duration of spousal support.
 To make this determination, the court looks at a number of factors, including: